eclipse-vertx/vert.x/new/core_manual_js.md

 It's very common in vert.x to want to perform an action after a delay, or periodically.

-In standard verticles you can't just call `Thread.sleep` to introduce a delay, as that will block the event loop thread.
+In standard verticles you can't just make the thread sleep to introduce a delay, as that will block the event loop thread.

 Instead you use vert.x timers.
 Timers can be *one-shot* or *periodic*.
 We'll discuss both